 As a group, county commissioners provide leadership and oversight for county government.
 Services provided by Hennepin County include transportation and public works, health programs, libraries, social services, law enforcement, corrections, public records and environmental services.

 Commissioners do much of their work in committees with each commissioner sitting as a member of each committee.
-In 2014, Jan was re-appointed as Vice Chair of the County Board, Chair of Budget and Capital Investment Committee, Vice Chair of the Public Works, Energy and Environment Committee, Treasurer of the Hennepin County Regional Railroad Authority and as Vice Chair of the Hennepin County Housing and Redevelopment Authority.
+In 2014, Jan was re-appointed Vice Chair of the County Board, Chair of Budget and Capital Investment Committee, Vice Chair of the Public Works, Energy and Environment Committee, Vice Chair of the Hennepin County Regional Railroad Authority and Chair of the Hennepin County Housing and Redevelopment Authority.
 The County Board also re-appointed Jan to the Audit Committee, IT Advisory Committee and the Hennepin Healthcare System (HHS) Board.
 The HHS Board governs the operations of Hennepin County Medical Center.

 Jan also serves as a board representative to groups such as the Metropolitan Council's Transportation Advisory Board, Southwest Light Rail Transit Corridor Management and Southwest Light Rail Transit Community Works Steering committees, the US Hwy 169 Corridor Coalition, the I-35W Solutions Alliance, the Metropolitan Mosquito Control District, the Solid Waste Management Coordinating Board (Vice-Chair), Meet Minneapolis Convention and Visitors Association and the Hennepin-University Partnership.

 Additionally, Jan serves in her individual capacity on the following non-profit boards: Relate, and CornerHouse (Chair).
 Jan’s introduction to government service began in Minnetonka where she was elected mayor in 2005 following 12 years of service as an at-large member of the City Council.